MI2CAST/causalBuilder/documentation.md

 ## How to use the web application?
 The causalBuilder is divided in three parts:
-- the selection of annotation terms to add in the causal statement
+- the selection of annotation terms to add in the causal statement,
 - the VSM-sentence "template" that is progressively built as the annotation terms are selected.
-The template then needs to be filled in manually by the user with the adequate data.
+The template then needs to be filled in manually by the user with the adequate data,
 - the output files generated of the causal statement filled in the VSM-sentence.